 Pet insurance is an insurance policy designed to reduce the cost of veterinary bills should your pet become ill or injured.
 You pay a monthly or annual premium to the insurer and in the event you need to claim the insurer will reimburse you for the costs of the veterinary treatment as long as it meets the requirements of claiming.

-In this article, we share 5 things you should consider before purchasing a pet insurance policy.
+In this article, we share 5 things to consider before you buy a pet insurance policy.

 1 - The pet insurance policy type